Select Page

 Image credit: © Cato / IFFS

-At the moment, I am a researcher at the Institute for Futures Studies where I am the PI of the VR-funded project Expertise in crises (2023-25), which studies the role of experts in high uncertainty, high stakes situations like the Covid-19 pandemic.
+Previously, I was a researcher at the Institute for Futures Studies where I was the PI of the VR-funded project Expertise in crises (2023-25), which studied the role of experts in high uncertainty, high stakes situations like the Covid-19 pandemic.

 My work spans decision theory, social epistemology, and philosophy of science.
 I tend to work on decision-making under conditions of severe uncertainty, the use of expertise, and scientific modelling, especially as a source of evidence for decisions.